 Purchase a policy covering normal childbirth through a voluntary employee benefit offering.
 What has overwhelming advantages to growing families is a money loser for insurers.
 Therefore, there are a few extra steps needed in order to qualify.

-The biggest tripping point for most people is the need to purchase your policy through an employer.
+The biggest tripping point for most people is the need to make a purchase through an employer.
 Many site visitors are seeking policies that can be purchased online directly as an individual.
-If you want a policy that generates maternity leave income for recovery from normal childbirth, there is only one source.
-If not available at work, we can help you ask for the option to pay for the policy yourself via payroll deduction.
+If you want coverage that generates maternity leave income for recovery from normal childbirth, there is only one source.
+If not available at work, we can help you ask for the option to pay yourself via payroll deduction.

 Short Term Disability during Pregnancy